6 Signs of a Bad Tie Rod End: How to Tell if It’s Loose & Symptoms Guide

 When this component wears out, the driver begins to lose control over how the car responds.
 A worn tie rod end won’t keep the wheels aligned, meaning the car could pull to one side, tires may wear unevenly, and the steering wheel might no longer feel stable.
 Worst of all, if a tie rod end breaks completely, steering control can be lost instantly.

 A worn tie rod end doesn’t always scream for attention right away.
 Instead, it drops little hints that something isn’t right.
-These hints often appear in the way the car steers, sounds, or even how the tires wear out.
+These hints often appear in the way the car steers, the sounds it makes, or even how the tires wear out.
 To simplify things, here are six common signs to look for before the problem worsens.

 Loose or Unstable Steering